punnypenguins/writing-samples/Documentation/projectdelve/README.md

 So if you're looking for more projects than you find listed individually on here, make sure you check the hub websites out; you'll find many of them probably have exactly the category you were looking for.

-## Contributing
+# Contributing

-TODO: link CONTRIBUTING.md when it's finished
+The guide to contributing to this project via GitHub has everything you need to know over in [`CONTRIBUTING.md`](https://github.com/punnypenguins/projectdelve/blob/main/documentation/CONTRIBUTING.md)

-Alternatively, you can always [**email me**](kgeerling@protonmail.com) with relevant information and I'll get back with you as soon as I can.
+If you're not able to edit/contribute via GitHub, you can always [**email me**](kgeerling@protonmail.com) with relevant information and I'll get back with you as soon as I can.

-## The Creator
+# The Creator

 I'm Katie.
 You don't need to know about me, because the point of this website is—shocking, I know—the actual *website*.
 But if you're looking to get in contact with me, or want to see my other work, you can follow the links below.
 - [LinkedIn](https://www.linkedin.com/in/katherine-geerling-774929111)